AUGUST 2023

 I have a recording studio in my home.

-And I also have the box of my cassette music recordings
+And I also have the box of my music cassette recordings

 dating back to my childhood.

-a commercial songwriter and composer
+short-form commercial songwriter and composer,

 And more time to watch thunderstorms.